 4. How is the Holy Spirit directing you?
 When you pray for this person, what are you prompted to do?
 If the Spirit prompts you to buy groceries, then go buy groceries.
 If you feel prompted to adopt the adults in your group, you should check in with your coach or a pastor first.

 5. What’s your motive?
 Do you want to help because helping makes you feel good?
 Do you need to be needed?
 It’s good to check in with wise counsel.
 One member of my group was helping a friend with some bills.
 When I asked, “What do you feel led to do?”
 He said, “I’m co-dependent.
 I feel led to fix the whole thing.”
 That was one of the most honest moments in our group.
-The Bible tells us to “bear one another’s burdens” (Galatians 6:2), but it also tells us “each one should carry their own load.”
-(Galatians 6:5) When something becomes too heavy for another, we should pitch in and help, but we have to avoid doing for other people what they should be doing for themselves.
+The Bible tells us to “bear one another’s burdens” (Galatians 6:2) When something becomes too heavy for another, we should pitch in and help, but we have to avoid doing for other people what they should be doing for themselves.
 This creates an unhealthy dependency that won’t do anybody any good.

 6. Check in with your coach.
 If you feel out of your depth on something, it’s not necessarily time to pass the problem along.
 God may be using the situation to stretch you and to show you how He intends to use you.
 Your coach is a great resource to determine how you should be involved.